soobinrho/dotfiles-personal/README.md

 # Creating an alias so that we can
 # `ssh myserver` instead of `ssh main@ip_address`
+# It's nice to be able to ssh without ip_address
 cat >> ~/.ssh/config
 Host myserver
     HostName ip_address